Deploy Dragonfly on CKS

 **Snapshots will accumulate**

 Snapshots are not pruned, regardless of which mechanism you use (timestamped snapshots or scheduled snapshot copies).
-This means they will accumulate on your volume unless you clean out unneeded ones periodically.
+They accumulate on your volume unless you clean out unneeded ones periodically.

 Alternatively, you can specify a database file name as an argument.
-The effect of doing this will be that a single snapshot will be kept, with that name.
-The timing of creating that snapshot is governed by the cron expression.
+The effect is that a single snapshot is kept with that name.
+The cron expression governs the timing of creating that snapshot.

 </Warning>